jfrazier-eth/jfrazier-eth/README.md

 ### 📚 Reading the The Cuckoo's Egg and Bobby Fischer Teaches Chess

-### 💻 Current Courses: Introduction to AI, Systems Security, Reverse Engineering and Malware Analysis, Technical Writing, Operating Systems Organization

-### Current TA for: Introduction to Computer Security
+### 💻 Current Courses: Introduction to AI, Systems Security, Reverse Engineering and Malware Analysis, Technical Writing, TA for Introduction to Computer Security

 <!--### 💻 Working for [Ignite Bot](https://www.ignitebot.io) -->